aiven/aiven-docs/docs/platform/concepts/service_backups.md

 import AutoDelete from "@site/static/includes/auto-delete-poweredoff.md";
 import Database from "@site/static/images/icons/db-backup.svg";
+import EditBackUpSchedule from "@site/static/includes/edit-backup-schedule.md"

 Most services have automatic time-based backups that are encrypted and securely stored.

 **Backed up services:** All Aiven services, except for Apache Kafka® and M3 Aggregator/Coordinator.

-**Backup location:**: Backups are stored in the object storage of the cloud region where the service is first created, for example, S3 for AWS or GCS for GCP.
+**Backup location:** Backups are stored in the object storage of the cloud region where the service is first created, for example, S3 for AWS or GCS for GCP.

 ## Display service backups